Will a Gallery Show Your Art?

 * Your resume and career accomplishments compare favorably with the resumes and accomplishments of the artists the gallery represents or shows.

-* The stage you are at in your career, and to a lesser but still significant extent your age, are similar those of the artists the gallery shows or represents.
+* The stage you are at in your career, and to a lesser but still significant extent your age, are similar those of artists the gallery shows or represents.

 * Your name recognition is comparable to those of the artists the gallery represents.